CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 9

 What happens when you `fork` a repository?
-A copy of the repository
+A copy is of a repository is created on www.github.com profile

 ## Question 10